muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 _Warning: Memory alteration detected.
 Please restore memory backup_

-The warning was loud, forceful, attention demanding, and unrelenting.
+The warning was loud, forceful, attention-demanding, and unrelenting.

 It echoed through my mind booming and resonating against my every thought.

-It was nagging, hurted in a way only thoughts could.
+It was nagging in my mind and hurted in a way only thoughts could.

-This definately wasn't the first time I received this warning recently.
+This definitely wasn't the first time I received this warning recently.

 "Um, Phanna, what do you remember?"
 Mikay asked oblivious to what is happening in my mind.